sumitnsit/MMM-Wallpaper/README.md

 # MMM-Wallpaper

+![Example of MMM-Wallpaper](./example.jpg)

 If you are using MagicMirror as a frame then you may use this light weight module to show a slideshow of wallpapers.

-![Example of MMM-Wallpaper](./example.jpg)

-[Module description]

 ## Installation